 Iceland had left us exhausted(that's a story for another time), but we were still ready to experience Ireland!

-Except we had forgotten about one tiny detail.
-I would be under the influence of Dramaine, a antihistamine used to prevent and treat nausea, vomiting, and dizziness caused by motion sickness, after our short flight.
+Except we'd forgotten about one tiny detail.
+I would be under the influence of Dramaine, an antihistamine used to prevent and treat nausea, vomiting, and dizziness caused by motion sickness, after our short flight.
 So learning to drive on the other side of the road while drugged up was quiet an experience.
 It wasn't a quick trip either as we drove 3 hours to our very first stop, Northern Ireland.

 Once in Northern Ireland, we tossed our stuff into the hotel room and jumped back onto the winding roads so small our side mirrors could touch either side.
 We decided to hit Ballycastle where a small hike down to the coast line lead to a rickety bridge.
 Of course I had to walk over it!